 Alpha Delta Sigma.
 As the only national honorary society for advertising students, ADS recognizes outstanding academic achievement.
-Since ADS was initiated in 1976, students nominated by their faculty advisers have been elected by division leaders into this exclusive scholastic group.
+Since ADS was initiated in 1976, students nominated by their faculty advisors have been elected by division leaders into this exclusive scholastic group.
 An ADS chapter was founded at UNL in 1993.
 To be eligible for nomination, students must be enrolled in the local American Advertising Federation chapter (Ad Club).

 Alpha Epsilon Rho.
 Alpha Epsilon Rho recognizes superior scholarship in the field of broadcasting.
 The University of Nebraska chapter was chartered in 1946.
 Membership is by invitation upon completion of 9 hours in broadcasting with a cumulative grade of 3.25 in broadcasting and 3.0 cumulative or above.
 For more information, contact the college office in 147 Andersen Hall.